gemc/home/b_installation.markdown

 ### 2. Compile and install GEMC

 The [meson](https://mesonbuild.com) build system is used to compile and install GEMC.

-A `setup` phase will check for the required dependencies and fetch external libraries.
+The **setup** phase will check for the required dependencies and fetch external libraries.
-Here we use a `build` directory inside `source`:
+Here we use a `build` directory inside `ssource`:

 ```shell